Guus Til: PSV Eindhoven

 On 4 July 2022, Til signed a four-year contract with PSV.
 Til scored a hat-trick on his debut for the club, a 5–3 win over rivals Ajax in the Johan Cruyff Shield on 30 July.

 International career

 Til was a youth international for the Netherlands.

 In March 2018, Til earned from Ronald Koeman his debut international call-up to the Netherlands national team.
 He made his debut coming on as a substitute for Kenny Tete in the 78th minute of a 3–0 friendly win against Portugal on 26 March 2018.

 In May 2021, the Football Association of Zambia had confirmed they had contacted Til over a possible switch of international allegiance.
 Zambia head coach Milutin Sredojević stated that Til was still undecided on his future.
 Til returned to the Netherlands national team in September 2021 scoring his first goal in a 6–1 win over Turkey.

+On 27 May 2026, Til was named in the Netherlands' squad for the 2026 FIFA World Cup.